I’m a simple lady, In my ideal world, there would be only two truths:

 I use these to start my routine by wiping down my face at night, then clean my hands and especially under my fingernails.
 (I’ve also been known to use them as a poor man’s shower under my armpits too shhh).

-No access to a sink also means no running water.
-This is a problem for cleansing!
-But thankfully, I have my trusty Garnier Micellar Water (which I actually use daily – read why here).
+No access to a sink and no running water makes using a traditional cleanser pretty much impossible.
+But thankfully, I have my trusty Garnier Micellar Water.
 You just need to pour onto a cotton pad and wipe away the day’s sweat, oil and dirt!
 There’s no rinsing and it’s so satisfying seeing what comes off your face too.
+Remember, you should always be traceless when camping (i.e. leaving no garbage behind), so always pack up your used cotton pads and take them home.

-If you want to go totally traceless (i.e. no rubbish left behind) and don’t like the idea of taking too much rubbish with you, you can get a microfibre cleansing cloth.
+But if you don’t like the idea of carting too many used cotton pads around with you, you can instead get a microfibre cleansing cloth.
 These soft cloths are dampened just from a water bottle and used to wipe down your skin to remove dirt like any other cleanser.
 I especially love these if I have a lot of makeup on and want to get rid of it without using lots of cotton pads and micellar water.
 They’re not only really affordable, but machine washable and reusable too meaning there’s no waste.

 I’m very picky about my skin – I use the same products day in and day out.
 I don’t let camping get in the way of the rock solid routine I’ve developed.
+Unlike others, I don’t like to use many new or different products than usual when I’m travelling.
 So, to avoid carrying huge bottles of skin care with me when I’m trying to pack light, I decant everything!
 You can purchase travel bottles and jars to pour small amounts of your various moisturisers and serums into.
 This way you’ll stay on track with your usual routine and your skin hopefully won’t freak out!
 (Side note: these are perfect for long flights too as they’ll be able to get through security and come on the plane with you.)

 I love my sweat and waterproof Sunplay Superblock SPF 50+ PA++++ for my face.
 As a bonus, it gives my skin an awesome looking glow.
 If you’re after something more mattifying though, Neutrogena Clear Face SPF 55 is great.
 I’ve also recently started using Neutrogena Beach Defense Lotion SPF 70 on my body (as opposed to the handy aerosol version) because it’s kinder to the environment and feels slightly less greasy.